What is Google Fred? Your Guide To The Fred Algorithm Update

-March's algorithm update was just another in a long line of algorithm updates Google has made over the years to provide a better experience for the searcher and to ensure content that appears in a SERP truly speaks to the search intent behind the query.
+March's algorithm update was just another in Google has made over the years to provide a better experience for the searcher and to ensure content that appears in a SERP truly speaks to the behind the query.

 An "update" was eventually confirmed by Google's Webmaster Trends Analyst Gary Illyes:

 Which sites did the Fred algorithm update target?

 Here's a sample of what SEO experts are reporting post-Fred:

 - According to Barry Schwartz's research , about 95 percent of the sites that got hit were ones with content that "look[s] to be written for ranking purposes and then has ads and/or affiliate links sprinkled throughout the article... they seem to have content on a vast array of topics that are not adding all that much value above what other sites in the industry have already written."